 Sometimes client support can be looked upon as an interruption, and that’s a real shame.
 IT client support should be viewed as one of the most important facets of the business relationship.
 Fielding calls and inquiries can yield unexpected benefits.
 It can help catch small problems before they become big issues.
 Providers can spot potential cyber security issues.
 And prompt, helpful support gives your team a great reputation, which is excellent for customer retention, and word of mouth marketing for potential new clients.

 Outstanding IT support can also be measured by how easily your clients can access answers to their questions without needing to make a call or place an email enquiry.
 Establishing accessible and useful information about frequently asked questions can help reduce time spent on solving issues.
-If you want to improve your customer service and IT support interactions with clients, this article should give you an idea of where to begin.
+If you want to improve your customer service interactions with clients, this article should give you an idea of where to begin.
+In case you are looking for a bespoke solution for your business, Mustard IT can probably help, since we are an award-winning IT support company.

 The primary way to create an excellent IT support relationship is to communicate expectations clearly.
 Both the IT support team and the client must understand the scope of services offered and expected.
 This can include which communication channels are used, expected response times, charges involved if applicable, and the languages support is available in.
 This helps to avoid frustration and misunderstandings.
 When both parties are clear about how the relationship works, it can be used to everyone’s advantage.

 Where possible, provide your client opportunities to solve problems on their own.
 This can save them time by getting them back in action quickly and avoids a support call or email chain.
 Create a solid FAQ (draw on two sources for these: your most commonly asked questions and what you wish you could tell your clients).
 Make sure your user interfaces are as user-friendly as possible.
 Automate data enquiries like password reset or license key access.
 Streamlining and automating common requests will save both time for both parties.

 Create a document library